-Turning to education, we find that household heads with primary education do not have significantly different incomes in 1993 than households with uneducated heads in the same year.
+Similarly, we do not get very surprising results with respect to education.
+We find that household heads with primary education do not have significantly different incomes in 1993 than households with uneducated heads in the same year.
 However, this differs from the pattern in 2000, where primary-educated heads contribute significantly more to income than uneducated heads.
 In both years we find, as expected, that households that have heads with high school, college or university education have a substantially higher per capita income than households with uneducated heads.
 A similar pattern is found for households with a larger proportion of adults with higher education (Senior Secondary education or more); they tend to have significantly higher incomes than those with lower education (Junior Secondary education or less in 1993, primary education or less in 2000).
-The impact of human capital on incomes, whether it is the education in itself or attributes of the people that are selected into the educational system, is mirrored by the impact of physical capital on income.
-The higher the value of the productive assets, the higher the income of the household.
+The impact of human capital on incomes, whether it is the education in itself or attributes of the people that selects into the educational system, is mirrored by the impact of physical capital on income.